New Yorker article about marijuana strikes nerve with pot researchers

 In the article, Malcolm Gladwell drew connections between Washington's legal marijuana and rates of violent crime in the state.
 Gladwell was also criticized for implying pot use could cause schizophrenia, a conclusion counter to the research he cited.
-The debate raises broader questions about cannabis research.

 The joint you smoked last night isn’t going to give you schizophrenia.
 It also isn’t going to make you go out and assault your neighbor.